-7.4.
-Duty to Reapply:
+6.4 Duty to Reapply:

 If the Permittee wishes to continue an activity regulated by this Permit after the expiration date of this Permit, the Permittee must apply for and obtain a new permit.
-The application should be submitted at least 180 days before the expiration date of this Permit.
+The application shall be submitted at least 180 days before the expiration date of this Permit, unless permission for a later date has been granted by the EPA.

-7.5.
-Duty to Provide Information:
+6.5 Duty to Provide Information: